uwaggs/usportsR/README.md

 <!-- badges: end -->

-`usportsR` is a package that is designed to provide users with data from all U SPORTS sanctioned sports.
+`usportsR` is a package that is designed to provide users with data from all Usports sanctioned sports.

-- The package contains U SPORTS data spanning over a decade of pre-season, regular season, and post-season matches.
+- The package contains U Sports data spanning over a decade of pre-season, regular season, and post-season matches.

 - Sports currently included are Soccer, Basketball, Ice Hockey, Field